-Those were the days when the cane was not spared to discipline naughty little brats like us.
+Those were the days when the cane was not spared to discipline mischievous kids.
 Dreadful though that was, it effectively deterred our young minds from committing the mischief of imps and shaped us into fine people.

 Then there were few other little friends of ours being disciplined with the stinging nettle.
 And that really, really hurts.

 The stinging nettle can be a harmful plant, even on contact.
 It has sharp hairs on its leaves, filled with histamine, acetylcholine, formic acid and serotonin that can pierce the skin and release the chemicals that sting and burn painfully, though only for a few hours.

 Feeding an increasing population is a real challenge the world’s governments face today.
 Do you know that according to FAO (Food and Agriculture Organisation) estimates, 795 million people go hungry every day?

 And do you know there are about 300,000 known plant species in the world, of which about 7000 have been cultivated throughout human history?
 Yet only 150 to 200 of these plants are used for food.
 Again, for 95% of food energy needs only about 30 crops are consumed; with rice, wheat, maize and potato providing for 60% of the needs.

 Still, there is not enough to feed an increasingly hungry population and heal an increasingly sick population.
 In this bleak scenario, perhaps a turn to local, non-commercial plants like nettle might be an option to explore, not only food but also for medicine.

 Versatile and Stinging Nettle

 Fortunately, awareness is steadily growing about non-commercial plant resources that not only have nutritional value but also pharmacological or medicinal values.
 These are the local plant resources or landraces that are still left untouched, genetically.
 It is like going back to tradition with a scientific twist as ever-advancing research keeps unveiling the immense and irreplaceable benefits these plant resources provide.